President Of Republic Of Senegal Leaves Doha

-(MENAFN- Gulf Times) President of the Republic of Senegal Macky Sall left Doha on Monday after participating in the Doha Forum.
+Doha, Qatar: President of the Republic of Senegal HE Macky Sall left Doha on Monday after participating in the Doha Forum.

-He the accompanying delegation were seen off upon departure at Hamad International Airport (HIA) by HE Director of Protocol Department in the Ministry of Foreign Affairs Ibrahim bin Yousif Fakhroo, and Ambassador of the Republic of Senegal to the State of Qatar Dr. Mouhamed Habibou Diallo.
+His Excellency and the accompanying delegation were seen off upon departure at Hamad International Airport (HIA) by Director of Protocol Department in the Ministry of Foreign Affairs HE Ibrahim bin Yousif Fakhroo, and Ambassador of the Republic of Senegal to the State of Qatar HE Dr. Mouhamed Habibou Diallo.

 Legal Disclaimer: